 Employees will refer all media requests to the Executive Director.
-As a general rule, the Executive Director or his or hertheir designee will handle all CADA contacts with the media.
+As a general rule, the Executive Director or their designee will handle all CADA contacts with the media.
 Employees are not permitted to communicate with the media on CADA's behalf unless they receive specific prior authorization, in writing, by the Executive Director.